Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Introduction

 \citet{schmidt2018adversarially} show that the sample complexity of robust learning can be significantly larger than that of standard learning.
-Given the difficulty of training robust classifiers in practice, they further postulate that the difficulty could stem from the insufficiency of training samples in the commonly used datasets, e.g., CIFAR-10~\cite{Krizhevsky2012}.
-However, collecting new suitable training data could be costly or even impractical, thus we focus on utilizing the data samples in hand more efficiently.
+Given the difficulty of training robust classifiers in practice, they further postulate that the difficulty could stem from the insufficiency of training samples in the commonly used datasets, e.g., CIFAR-10~\citep{Krizhevsky2012}.
+Recent work intends to solve this problem by utilizing extra unlabeled data~\citep{carmon2019unlabeled, stanforth2019labels}, while we focus on the complementary strategy to exploit the labeled data in hand more efficiently.
 Note that although the samples in the input space are unchangeable, we could instead manipulate the local sample distribution, i.e., sample density in the feature space via appropriate training objectives.
-By inducing high-density feature regions, there would be locally sufficient samples to train robust classifiers, which can return reliable predictions in these regions.
+Intuitively, by inducing high-density feature regions, there would be locally sufficient samples to train robust classifiers and return reliable predictions~\citep{schmidt2018adversarially}.

 Similar to our attempt to induce high-density regions in the feature space, previous work has been proposed to improve intra-class compactness.
-Contrastive loss~\cite{hadsell2006dimensionality,sun2014deep} and triplet loss~\cite{schroff2015facenet} are two classical objectives for this purpose, but the training iterations will dramatically grow to construct image pairs or triplets, which results in slow convergence and instability.
-The more recently proposed center loss~\cite{wen2016discriminative} avoids the pair-wise or triplet-wise computation by minimizing the squared distance between the features and the corresponding class centers.
-However, since the class centers are updated w.r.t. the learned features during training, the center loss has to be jointly used with the SCE loss to seek for a trade-off between inter-class dispersion and intra-class compactness~\cite{wen2016discriminative}.
+Contrastive loss~\citep{sun2014deep} and triplet loss~\citep{schroff2015facenet} are two classical objectives for this purpose, but the training iterations will dramatically grow to construct image pairs or triplets, which results in slow convergence and instability.
+The center loss~\citep{wen2016discriminative} avoids the pair-wise or triplet-wise computation by minimizing the squared distance between the features and the corresponding class centers.
+However, since the class centers are updated w.r.t. the learned features during training, the center loss has to be jointly used with the SCE loss to seek for a trade-off between inter-class dispersion and intra-class compactness.
 Therefore, the center loss cannot concentrate on inducing strong intra-class compactness to construct high-density regions and consequently could not lead to reliable robustness, as shown in our experiments.
-Furthermore, in Sec.~\ref{sec:3}, we formally analyze the sample density distribution induced by the SCE loss and its other variants~\cite{pang2018max,wan2018rethinking}, which demonstrates that these previously proposed objectives are also insufficient to produce high-density regions in the feature space as we want.